CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 with details about the party for everyone to see.
 Everyone gets the invitation and thinks that Tony is so cool for using bluetooth to invite them that they all come.
 Tony becomes popular and gains confidence.

-## Persona 3 - Peter: Picky Music Listener
+## Persona 3 - Peter: Picky Music Listener - bulk transfer

 Peter is definitely not an expert with technology, but he knows his way around his phone.
 He chooses to buy his music off the internet rather than pay for subscription services.
 He gets a new android phone and will like to transfer his music library stored in a folder on his current android phone.
 He realized that using the Bridgefly app he can select all his old files and send them over to his new phone.

-## Persona 4 - Jennifer: An old-fashioned teacher who is too busy to stay on top of technology trends
+## Persona 4 - Jennifer: An old-fashioned teacher who is too busy to stay on top of technology trends - hold files for later use

 Jennifer is a 33 year old English high school teacher.
 She completed up through her bachelors in teaching and english while at Temple University in 2019.
 She knows very little about technology outside of laptop and word processor usage.
 She spends most of her time rigorously working on lesson plans and for her students and raising her new born child.
 She doesnt have time to keep